 Thematic sessions supporting the vision of the Decade, included creating a 2030 vision, the restoration agenda, how to fulfill restoration promises and commitments, healthy diets, and collaboration to scale-up restoration.
 Each session began with an inspirational talk or film, followed by a technical discussion by leading experts.

 Download the report to find out more.

-Keyword(s): biodiversity, climate change, deforestation, drylands, ecosystem restoration, ecosystems, food, forests, global warming, indigenous knowledge, indigenous peoples, livelihoods, mountains, Paris Climate Accord, peatlands, rangelands, restoration, rights, SDGs, sustainable development, Sustainable development goals, UN Decade on Ecosystem Restoration
+Keyword(s): biodiversity, climate change, deforestation, drylands, ecosystem restoration, ecosystems, food, forests, global warming, Indigenous knowledge, Indigenous peoples, livelihoods, mountains, peatlands, rangelands, restoration, rights, SDGs, sustainable development, Sustainable Development Goals (SDGs), UN Decade on Ecosystem Restoration

 Location(s): United States